Liza23/Star-Hopping-KSP/Final Project/Editor Interface/ReadMe.md

 ## High-level Code Overview
 To understand the code fully, refer to the [coding documentation]().
 On a broader level, in the file `editor_interface_final.py`, *line 1-450* aims at making the plot and the editor interface and the rest deals with the hopping algorithm.

-## Example Explaination
+## Example
 We've created sample hops for M-37.
 The entire hop information is present in file `hops_M37.csv`.
 It contains the stars in the hopping sequence along with the text that the editor have entered during the hopping.

 ## Setup And Usage
-Please read the Set-Up Instructions available [here](https://github.com/Liza23/Star-Hopping-KSP/blob/master/Final%20Project/Editor%20Interface/Set-up-Instructions.md) to try hopping yourself as well.
+Please read the Setup Instructions available [here](https://github.com/Liza23/Star-Hopping-KSP/blob/master/Final%20Project/Editor%20Interface/Set-up-Instructions.md) to try hopping yourself as well.

 > Happy Hopping